 - 1 red pepper, diced

-Combine all ingredients in a big bowl and toss with the dressing below; start with several tablespoons and then add more until all the salad is nicely coated but not wet.
+Combine all ingredients in a big bowl.
+Toss with the Cumin Vinaigrette below, starting with several tablespoons and then adding more until all the salad components are nicely coated but not wet.
 Taste and adjust seasonings as required.
-I found mine needed more zing, and ending up using all the juice of one small and relatively parsimonious lemon.

 - 2 tbsp red wine vinegar